Sunday, March 27, 2011

 by GB

-No dice.
 Even for an architect such as Bramante, sometimes bureaucracy just gets in your way.

 You’ve been commissioned by Milan’s Duke Sforza to rebuild the church of San Satiro.
 (Saint Satyrus was the brother and confessor of Saints Marcellina and Ambrose, the latter the patron Saint of Milan.)
 You’ve gotten the go-ahead from the religious authorities.
 It’s all systems go, funds in place….